koshigaya/hibaripluse_B/README.md

 pats_list111004.xls is BOM.
 The PCB has socket, but no MPU.
 MPU is ATMEGA328p-PU by Micdochip Technology,Inc.
 So, first, we burn firmware on MPU.
 Second, we insert MPU on the socket.

-appreciation software :  Visual studio 2010(C#)  firmware :Arduino IDE  schematics:CADLUS Design by Nisoul, Inc.  PCB laout:CADLUS X by Nisoul.
+apprication software :  Visual studio 2010(C#)  firmware :Arduino IDE  schematics:CADLUS Design by Nisoul, Inc.  PCB laout:CADLUS X by Nisoul.
 Inc.  CASE: JW-CAD(customized product byTAKACHI Co,.LTD)